detsam/indepstate-cc/app/config/README.md

 - `B1_TAIL` – uses the opposite-direction extremum of the bar that pierced the level as the stop price.
-- `B1_10p_GAP` – sets the limit price at the entry level plus 10% of the breakout bar's range (at least 1) and an extra 2 points for longs (subtracts for shorts).
+- `B1_10p_GAP` – sets the limit price at the entry level plus 10% of the breakout bar's range (at least 0.01) and an extra 0.02 for longs (subtracts for shorts).

 Override this file in `config/pending-strategies.json` to customize the defaults.